Asterix (arcade game): Characters

 There are two characters the player can choose in this game.
-The first is small and agile Asterix and the second one is big, strong Obelix carrying a stone on his back at the level beginning.
-Those two characters have their own unique animations allowing them to defeat enemies in many different ways.

-Although Obelix is much stronger within the comic books stories, the powers of both characters in game are equal.
+The first is small, agile Asterix and the second is big, strong Obelix.
+These two characters have their own unique animations, allowing them to defeat enemies in many different ways.
+Although Obelix is much stronger within the comic book stories, the powers of both characters in the game are equal.

-The game can be completed using standard grips such as punch, kick, clap..etc. or using a special powerful attack “fast rotating arm”.
-This special ability is done by holding the attack button for a short while until the character's face turn red.
-After that the player must walk to an enemy and release the button.
-The enemy in this moment will fly up and after a short while drops down.
-This special attack is the only way to defeat the strongest bosses in game.
+The game can be completed using standard attacks such as punch, kick, clap, etc. or a special powerful attack "fast rotating arm".
+This special ability is done by holding the attack button for a short while until the character's face turns red.
+After that, the player must walk to an enemy and release the button.
+The enemy in this moment will fly up and after a short while drop down.
+This special attack is the only way to defeat the strongest bosses in the game.

 After an enemy has been beaten enough to fall to the ground, he can be picked up for further abuse, depending on the character.
-For example, Asterix can pick up a soldier and twirl him above his head, Obelix instead smashes him to the ground to the left and right of his.
-Both characters' attacks knock down other enemies hit by the unhappy soldier they hold in their arms during the attack.
+For example, Asterix can pick up a soldier and twirl him above his head while Obelix instead smashes him against the ground in a back and forth motion.
+These attacks can lead to other enemies being knocked down if they get too close.

-At points during stages, Dogmatix will bring out either a vial of Magic Potion for Asterix, or a roast boar for Obelix.
-Collecting these will grant brief invincibility, allowing Asterix and Obelix to rush about the screen to quickly clear away enemies.
+At certain points during stages, Dogmatix will bring out either a vial of Magic Potion for Asterix, or a roast boar for Obelix.
+Collecting these will grant brief invincibility, allowing Asterix and Obelix to rush about the screen and quickly dispatch enemies.